GingerNinja23/ipop-documentation/Social-Graph-Depolyment-for-futuregrid.md

 nova list
 ping
 ```
-4 - Below command will copy IPOP executables and config file to each LXC instance, then run it.
+4 - Below command will copy IPOP executables and config file at your working directory to each LXC instance, then run it.
+Make sure that you place executables at working directory and configure STUN and TURN properly.
 Also, it  configure each username or IP Address accordingly.
 Note that, you should provide the list of IP address of each VMs.

 ```bash
 ./social_graph.sh -m 3 -i "10.35.23.165,10.35.23.178" -l 50 -p "SVPN"